SyedTDK/wellbeing/README.md

-This is a mental health web platform offering users daily thoughtful prompts for self-reflection.
-Users can sign up manually or via their Google account to save their responses for future viewing purposes.
+A dynamic and interactive web application developed using Next.js, a React framework.
+This project focused on engaging users through meditation, personalized daily prompts, allowing them to sign up, log in, submit responses, and revisit their entries.

 Developed using NextJS, Tailwind CSS, Next-auth, Google Cloud.
+Deployed using Vercel

-- Syed Faizullah
+Syed Faizullah